Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Calibration and Robustness

-and the implicit partial R-squared of treatment $T_j$, $R_{\tilde Y \sim T_j \mid T_{-j}}^2$, is defined analogously to Equation \ref{eqn:partial_R2_tildeY}.
-As before, these estimable partial R-squared values can be used to provide a useful comparison for the partial R-squared of potential unobserved confounders, $R_{\tilde Y \sim U \mid T}^2$.
+When the observed outcome is non-Gaussian, we calibrate the ``implicit $R^2$'', by considering the explained variance of the transformed outcome in the standard normal space, denoted by $Z_Y$ in Equation \ref{eqn:ytilde_x,u_gauss}.
+The implicit $R^2$ of $T$ for model in Equations \ref{eqn:u_mid_t} - \ref{eqn:y_ytilde_relationship_gauss} is defined as $R_{Z_Y \sim T}^2 = \frac{{\text{Var}}(E[Z_Y | T])}{{\text{Var}}(E[Z_Y | T]) + 1}$, and the implicit partial R-squared of treatment $T_j$, $R_{Z_Y \sim T_j \mid T_{-j}}^2$, is defined analogously to Equation \ref{eqn:partial_R2_tildeY}.
+As before, these estimable partial R-squared values can be used to provide a useful comparison for the partial R-squared of potential unobserved confounders, $R_{Z_Y \sim U \mid T}^2$.
 For more detail, see \citet{imbens2003sensitivity} and \citet{franks2019flexible} who discuss calibration with implicit R-squared values in logistic regression models.
+See \citet{veitch2020sense} and \citet{cinelli2020sensemakr} propose useful graphical summaries for calibration based on these metrics in the single treatment setting. \\

 \textbf{Choosing the direction of $\gamma$}.
 Given a magnitude, we now propose a default method for identifying the direction of $\gamma$ for a single contrast.
-The dot product $d'\Sigma^{-1/2}_{u|t}( \mu_{u\mid t_1} - \mu_{u\mid t_2})$ corresponds to the projection of the scaled difference in confounder means onto the outcome space.
+The dot product $d^\top \Sigma^{-1/2}_{u|t}( \mu_{u\mid t_1} - \mu_{u\mid t_2})$ corresponds to the projection of the scaled difference in confounder means onto the outcome space.
 By default, we suggest using the direction which maximizes the squared bias.
-As shown in Theorem \ref{thm:noninv_sigma}, when $d$ is colinear with $\Sigma^{-1/2}_{u|t}( \mu_{u\mid t_1} - \mu_{u\mid t_2})$, the confounding bias of the naive estimator for Gaussian outcomes is maximized at
+As shown in Corrolary \ref{thm:general_gaus}, when $d$ is colinear with $\Sigma^{-1/2}_{u|t}( \mu_{u\mid t_1} - \mu_{u\mid t_2})$, the confounding bias of the naive estimator for Gaussian outcomes is maximized at

 Choosing the direction of the sensitivity vector in this way provides conservative bounds for each contrast of interest.
 For non-Gaussian outcomes or alternative estimands, there may not be an analytic solution to the direction which maximizes the bias, but we can still compute the direction via numerical optimization.